 The cathedral’s Director of Music

-Markus Landerer has been Director of Music at St. Stephen’s Cathedral in Vienna since 2007.
-He conducts the Vienna Cathedral Choir, St. Stephen’s Vocal Ensemble, the women’s choir ‘St. Stephen’s Capella’, the Scholae and the Vienna Cathedral Orchestra.
+Markus Landerer was appointed Director of Music at St. Stephen’s Cathedral in Vienna in 2007.
+He has overall responsibility for the musical life in the Cathedral.
+In this compacity he conducts the Vienna Cathedral Choir, St. Stephen’s Vocal Ensemble, St. Stephen’s Capella, the Schola and the Vienna Cathedral Orchestra.

 With the various ensembles the entire range of church music ranging from plain chant to contemporary music is performed.
 The Director of music is responsible for choosing the music for High Mass at 10.15 a.m. every Sunday and the various religious feasts.
 Usually these services are broadcast live on Radio Klassik Stephansdom.

 He conducts large scale works of the oratorio repertoire as well as new discoveries and premieres such as ‘The martyrdom of St. Stephen’ by Sir John Tavener, composed in 2015 for St. Stephen’s Cathedral in Vienna.
 Markus Landerer and the Cathedral choir and orchestra are regularly invited to perform in the Golden Concert Hall of the ‘Musikverein’ and various festivals.